plone/training/deployment/in_operation.rst

 cron jobs
 `````````

-The playbook automatically creates ``cron`` jobs for ZODB backup and packing.
+The playbook automatically creates :command:`cron` jobs for ZODB backup and packing.
 These jobs are run as ``plone_daemon``.

 The jobs are run in the early morning in the server's time zone.